dark-industries/dark-zine/README.md

 - "I've got something brewing in my brain about repo/version control for use in design/educational/radical contexts"
 - "I have a couple stuff on contrast (contrasting flavors / contrasting opinions / contrasting personal beliefs / etc) and I'm trying to formulate sane thoughts around "to actually contribute towards making society better you might need to first shatter your reality""
 - "i want to write about philosophy and video games"
+- languages, keyboards, programming... how would things be different if english weren't the lingua franca?

 ## next steps